JihwanLim/multi-speaker-tacotron-tensorflow/README.md

     I found the fact that the asset files (.txt) of which the number of rows is only one cause unexpected error during the next step.
 Honestly I don't know why it causes the error, and I decided I exclude them from the `alignment.json` because it's a tolerable loss enough.

-    To see what news IDs will cause errors:
+    To see the news IDs that will cause errors:

         # wc -l datasets/son/assets/NB*.txt | grep " 0 datasets*" | awk -F '/' '{print($4)}' | awk -F '.' '{print($1)}'